tanwARnav-JPG/Disease-Prediction-WebApp/README.md

 ## 🧠 Machine Learning Models
 - **Support Vector Machine (SVM)**: Chosen for robustness and high accuracy on complex datasets
 - **Logistic Regression**: Offers interpretability and efficiency for binary classification
-- Models are trained and tested using **k-fold cross-validation** to ensure reliability

 ---